paulb17/Machine-Powered-Investing-in-Lending-Club/README.md

 ### PCA on Logistic Regression Model
 ![title](https://github.com/paulb17/Machine-Powered-Investing-in-Lending-Club/blob/master/README_images%20/PCA.png)

-In order to try and improve the AUROC of the hold-out set, the logistic regression model was implemented while varying the number of principal components used.
+As an attempt to improve the AUROC of the hold-out set, the logistic regression model was implemented while varying the number of principal components used.
 The following was found during the investigation:
 * 71 of the 78 components account for a 100% of the explained variance in the features
 * The AUROC of the hold-out set appears to increase as the number of principal components increases with the exception of a dip between 30 and 50 principal components.

 ### Boosting and Blending Ensemble methods
 ![title](https://github.com/paulb17/Machine-Powered-Investing-in-Lending-Club/blob/master/README_images%20/ensemble.png)

-To try and improve the AUROC on the hold-out set, XGBoost and a voting classifier were tested.
+To try and improve the AUROC of the hold-out set, an XGBoost and a voting classifier were tested.
 The voting classifier was composed of an XGBoost classifier and the optimal logistic regression model.
 The XGBoost classifier had a hold-out set AUROC of 0.706, while the voting classifier had a hold-out set AUROC of 0.705.
 It was noted that the XGBoost classifier was better at identifying true postives (fully paid loans) while the voting classifier was better at identifying true negatives (charged off loans).

 ### Conclusion